-The Plus3 Program is a student’s first chance to study abroad at the University of Pittsburgh.
-This two-week, three-credit interdisciplinary experience is a partnership between the Swanson School of Engineering and Pitt Business.
-Your travels to one of five countries will give you a firsthand glimpse of globalization through industry-specific company tours, Q&A sessions with executives, and academic lectures that provide cultural and political perspective.
+Your adventure awaits!
+Plus3 is your first chance to study abroad at Pitt.
+This two-week, three-credit interdisciplinary experience is a partnership between the College of Business Administration, Swanson School of Engineering and School of Nursing.
+Your travels to one of seven countries will give you a firsthand glimpse of globalization through industry-specific company tours, Q&A sessions with executives, and academic lectures that provide cultural and political perspective.

 Smartphones have not only transformed the professional and personal spheres, but their design, production, and distribution is a fascinating case study in globalization.
 Background on China’s history and politics will give you a foundation to use during company visits, which highlight everything from cell phone manufacturing to global marketing departments as you travel from Beijing to Hong Kong.
 Q&A sessions with company executives and representatives will allow you to dig deeper into business and engineering practices, and better understand the interdependencies of the global market.

 - Company visits included Secco, Phicomm, China Telecom, Intel, and PCH International